More Than Pink Walk draws 3,000 attendees to Werner Park

 This year’s event was held at a new location — Werner Park in Sarpy County.
 It used to start at Baxter Arena in Omaha.

-The Saturday event, which offered 1- and 3-mile walks, drew about 3,000 participants.
-Being back in person was inspiring and powerful, said , said Jennifer Redmond, state executive director of Susan G. Komen.
+The Saturday, Oct.
+8, event, which offered 1- and 3-mile walks, drew about 3,000 participants.
+Being back in person was inspiring and powerful, said Jennifer Redmond, state executive director of Susan G. Komen.

 “It was just awesome to celebrate survivors.
 That’s what the event is all about,” she said.
 “It’s paying tribute to our survivors, thrivers and also to pay tribute to those who have lost their lives to breast cancer.”